 Mold illness is a medical condition that is very serious and often misdiagnosed.
-When an individual is exposed to toxic mold spores in a water-damaged building, an inflammatory cascade occurs due to the body’s inability to remove the mycotoxins.
+When an individual is exposed to toxic mold spores in an environment such as a water-damaged building, an inflammatory cascade occurs due to the body’s inability to remove the mycotoxins.
 This could result in a complex multi-system illness, also known as Chronic Inflammatory Response Syndrome, (CIRS).
 Common symptoms of CIRS may include fatigue, weakness, headaches, sinus issues, muscle pain, headaches, dizziness, abdominal pain, joint pain, difficulty concentrating, and insomnia.

 CIRS represents a constellation of symptoms that collectively encompasses Biotoxin Illness.
 Originally thought to be caused only by mold exposure, it has been found that exposure to other fat-soluble toxins as well as numerous bacteria, fungal and viral infections can lead to Chronic Inflammatory Response Syndrome.
 Some auto-immune disorders, as well as post-treatment Lyme syndrome, is actually the manifestation of immune dysregulation resulting in regional and/or systemic chronic inflammation.